Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Methods

-To ensure robustness and generalizability, we conducted a systematic ablation study varying key hyperparameters: PCA variance retention ($pca\_var \in \{0.5, 0.6, 0.7\}$), merge threshold ($merge\_th \in \{0.75, 0.8\}$), and cluster range bounds ($k_{\min} \in \{2, 3, 4\}$, $k_{\max} = 20$).
-For each configuration, we computed average coherence scores across multiple random initializations to assess stability.
-Table~\ref{tab:hei_param} presents the results of this hyperparameter search across 18 configurations.
-Coherence values remain remarkably stable, ranging from 0.360 to 0.386 (within 8\% variation), demonstrating that our clustering approach exhibits robust performance across diverse parameter settings.
-This stability suggests that the narrative archetype structure emerges consistently from the disentangled SiBeGNN embeddings, rather than being an artifact of specific hyperparameter choices.
-All subsequent clustering results reported in this paper use the most optimal parameter configuration from \autoref{tab:hei_param}.
+To assess robustness and generalizability, we conducted ablation studies varying key hyperparameters: PCA variance retention ($pca\_var \in {0.5, 0.6, 0.7}$), merge threshold ($merge\_th \in {0.75, 0.8}$), and cluster bounds ($k\_{\min} \in {2, 3, 4}$, $k\_{\max} = 20$).
+Across 18 configurations, average coherence scores ranged from 0.360 to 0.386 (within 8\% variation), demonstrating stable and interpretable clustering.
+All reported results use the optimal configuration from ~\autoref{tab:hei_param}, confirming that the narrative archetype structure consistently emerges from the disentangled SiBeGNN embeddings rather than being an artifact of specific hyperparameter choices.